COMIC BOOK PROJECT

 And it was.

-And that's why we did it again in January 2017 with our second batch of comics, due out at Cyprus Comic Con 2017 in September.
+And that's why we did it again in January 2017 with our second batch of comics, which made it to Cyprus Comic Con 2017.

 Because we figure it we keep doing it, eventually we're going to have a locally made comic book scene here in Cyprus.